Bruce Almighty: Critical response

 On Rotten Tomatoes, the film has an approval rating of 48% based on 191 reviews, with an average rating of 5.7/10.
 The site's critical consensus reads, "Carrey is hilarious in the slapstick scenes, but Bruce Almighty gets bogged down in treacle."
 On Metacritic, it has a weighted average score of 46 out of 100, based on 35 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, calling it: "A charmer, the kind of movie where Bruce learns that while he may not ever make a very good God, the experience may indeed make him a better television newsman."
 Ebert praised Aniston's performance: "Aniston, as a sweet kindergarten teacher and fiancée, shows again (after The Good Girl) that she really will have a movie career."
 Varietys Robert Koehler gave the film a mixed review: "There's remarkably little done with a premise snatched from high-concept heaven, adding yet another file to the growing cabinet of under-realized comedies."
 The Los Angeles Times gave it a negative review and called it "not so mighty".

 Chuck Rudolph of Slant Magazine said, "In several ways, the movie is an apathetic revision of The Truman Show, with Carrey starring as both Truman and Christof."
+Laura Clifford of Reeling Reviews gave the film a "B−" and wrote, "After playing the ideal CIA chief in The Sum of All Fears and president in Deep Impact, Morgan Freeman can add God to the list of positions he seems tailor made for."

 Controversies

-The film was banned in Egypt, Saudi Arabia, Iran, Kuwait and Qatar because of its portrayal of God as an ordinary man and its being blasphemous to Islam.
+The film was banned in Egypt, Saudi Arabia, Iran, Kuwait and Qatar because of its portrayal of God as an ordinary man and it being blasphemous to Islam.
 Bans in both Malaysia and Egypt were eventually lifted after the nations' censorship boards gave the film their highest rating (18-PL in the case of Malaysia).

 As God contacts Bruce using an actual phone number rather than one in the standard fictional 555 telephone exchange, several people and groups sharing this number received hundreds of phone calls from people wanting to talk to God, including a church in North Carolina, US (where the minister was named Bruce), a Florida woman who threatened to sue Universal Pictures, a pastor in northern Wisconsin and a man running a sandwich shop in Manchester, England.
 The producers noted that the number (776–2323) was not in use in the area code (716, which was never specified on screen) in the film's story, but did not check anywhere else.
 For the home video and television versions of the film, the number was changed to the fictional 555–0123.